 The time history of SPL readings is shown: the chart recorder "pen" at the right hand side of the screen draws the latest value.
 The axis is labelled in seconds in the past.
-At most 10,000 SPL readings are stored, corresponding to a few minutes of history (this value varies from one Android device to another).
+At most 10,000 SPL readings are stored, corresponding to a few minutes of history (this value varies from one iOS device to another).
 The chart data can be stored using the Store button, if so desired.
 (Note the use of the cursors in the example below.)
-The grey text at the bottom left of the chart indicates the current length of the buffer, in seconds.

 You can measure room reverberation times in RT60 mode, selected using the RT60 button.

 If the Signal Generator is Off when RT60 mode is started, the system waits for a loud impulse signal, such as a clap to trigger the measurement.
 This sound will energise the room, and how quickly the sound pressure falls off with time will be measured.
 The longer the sound takes to die away, the more reverberant is the room.

 After the clap is detected, the measurement starts.
 Since the RT60/reverberation time for a room will be different depending on frequency, AudioTool makes a wideband (all frequencies) measurement, as well as measurements in each of the ISO octave bins.
 To do this, the data are passed through a bank of IIR octave filters centred on the desired frequencies.
 The results are displayed in tabular form, and may be exported to a file using the "Store" button.